mrezabayat/iamsorush/content/posts/concepts-cpp/index.md

 ---
-title: "C++ Concepts and constraints clear up templates"
+title: "What are C++20 concepts and constraints?
+How to use them?"
 date: 2021-01-24T18:10:20+01:00
 image: /images/fence.jpg
 imageQuality: "q65"